Vessel Sewage Discharges: No-Discharge Zones (NDZs)

 What is an NDZ for vessel sewage?

 An NDZ is an area in which both treated and untreated sewage discharges from vessels are prohibited.
-Within NDZ boundaries, vessel operators are required to retain their sewage discharges onboard for disposal at sea (beyond three miles from shore) or onshore at a pump-out facility.
+Within NDZ boundaries, vessel operators are required to retain their sewage discharges onboard for discharge at sea (beyond three miles from shore) or onshore at a pump-out facility.

 How is an area designated as an NDZ under the CWA?